Our School

 Any pupil or member of staff can self-refer to the school nurse during surgery opening hours.
 However, pupils are discouraged from leaving lessons with minor complaints.

-The School has an Automated External defibrillator (AED) which is located in the surgery waiting room.
+The school has an Automated External defibrillator (AED) which is located in the surgery waiting room.
 The waiting room is kept unlocked and the AED is accessible 24 hours a day.

-There are over 50 first-aid boxes and 5 emergency asthma and anaphylaxis kits strategically located around the school site.
+There are over 50 first-aid boxes and 3 emergency asthma and anaphylaxis kits strategically located around the school site.

-In addition to the school nurse, there are approximately 30 members of the staff who are fully trained first-aiders.
+In addition to the school nurse, there are approximately 30 members of the staff who are fully trained first aiders.

 Parents must inform the school nurse if their child develops a medical condition which will require either prescription or non-prescription medication to be taken at school.